 He also has extensive experience in representing companies and individuals in a variety of other high stakes/high profile matters – including major constitutional litigation – at trial and on appeal; and he currently heads the Firm’s appellate practice.
 Representative clients for whom Mr. Reiss has handled significant matters include American Airlines, Apple, Avon, BMW, Bovis Lendlease, Bridgestone, Credit Suisse, Empire Blue Cross, Ericsson, the European Union, ExxonMobil, General Electric, General Motors, Tommy Hilfiger, Hughes, Johnson & Johnson, L’Oreal, Oracle, the New York State Assembly, Panasonic, Schindler Elevator Corp., Sotheby’s, Sumitomo Chemical, Elizabeth Taylor, the Television Music License Committee and Toray.

 Mr. Reiss has been named a “recommended” lawyer by Legal 500 in four categories: Antitrust: Cartels, Antitrust: Civil Litigation and Class Actions, Appellate: Supreme Court, and Corporate Investigations and White-Collar Criminal Defense.
-He is also recognized by The Best Lawyers in America, Benchmark Litigation, and Chambers USA, where clients referred to him as an “outstanding expert in his field” and “incredibly service-oriented” and recognized him for his “ability to assess and analyze complex situations and to drive toward a conclusion.”
+He is also recognized by The Best Lawyers in America, Benchmark Litigation, and Chambers USA, where clients referred to him as an “outstanding expert in his field” who is “incredibly service-oriented” and recognized him for his “ability to assess and analyze complex situations and to drive toward a conclusion.”

 Prior to joining Weil in 1989, Mr. Reiss was a tenured professor of law at New York University Law School, where he taught criminal law, constitutional law, evidence and trial advocacy.
 He is currently a Lecturer in Law at Columbia Law School teaching an advanced seminar on “U.S. Civil and Criminal Enforcement of International Cartels.”
 He has published numerous books and articles and co-authored Modern Federal Jury Instructions, a standard reference work on jury instructions and practice in the federal courts.
 He was the editor-in-chief and then contributing editor of the White Collar Crime Reporter and the Reporter for Second Circuit Judicial Conference Committee on Juries.
 He currently serves as General Counsel to the Brennan Center, a premier public policy interest law firm that specializes in a spectrum of constitutional issues and public policy litigation.
 He regularly writes on a variety of legal issues, and serves as editor of Weil’s False Claims Act Watch newsletter.